arischmod/solvingTSPwithACO/README.md

 solvingTSPwithACO
 ==========================================

-solving the famous Traveller Salesman Problem (TSP) problem using ANT swarm intelligence ->  Ant Colony Optimisations (ACO) with JAVA Algorithm used: AS, EAS and MMAS
+Solving the famous Traveller Salesman Problem (TSP) using ANT swarm intelligence ->  Ant Colony Optimisations (ACO) with JAVA Algorithms used: AS, EAS and MMAS

 made as a 6 month project at Roskilde University